14mC4/study-resources/README.md

 # CompTIA Network+

-I used Prfoesser Messer again since he has a very solid free course.
+I used Professer Messer again since he has a very solid free course.
 He provided all his videos and audio recordings which I would just listen too while working out.
 I however did buy his training notes book and use it to this day from time to time.
 - https://www.professormesser.com/network-plus/n10-007/n10-007-training-course/

 # CompTIA Server+